breylaude/blog/_posts/2023-09-15-sensory-overload.md

 quite a bit, things get just a little too much, and it seems like theres nothing you can do and it all just weighs in.

 {: .box-note}
-i think, personally, this is in part due three things, of which we shall explore make valid and informed points about rant vaguely until i run out of things to say...
+i think, personally, this is in part due three things, of which we shall explore make valid and informed points about rant vaguely until i run out of things to say

 ### advertising